zhullyb/monyhar/monyhar/docs/fuchsia/sdk_updates.md

    job](https://luci-scheduler.appspot.com/jobs/fuchsia/sdk-topaz-x64-linux)
    for a recent green archive.
 On the "SUCCEEDED" link, copy the SHA-1 from the `gsutil.upload` link of the `upload fuchsia-sdk` step.
-0. Put that into Chromium's src.git `build/fuchsia/linux.sdk.sha1`.
+0. Put that into Monyhar's src.git `build/fuchsia/linux.sdk.sha1`.
 0. `gclient sync && ninja ...` and make sure things go OK locally.
 0. Upload the roll CL, making sure to include the `fuchsia` trybot.
 Tag the roll with `Bug: 707030`.

-If you would like to build an SDK locally, `tools/fuchsia/local-sdk.py` tries to do this (so you can iterate on ToT Fuchsia against your Chromium build), however it's simply a copy of the steps run on the bot above, and so may be out of date.
+If you would like to build an SDK locally, `tools/fuchsia/local-sdk.py` tries to do this (so you can iterate on ToT Fuchsia against your Monyhar build), however it's simply a copy of the steps run on the bot above, and so may be out of date.

 In order to sync a Fuchsia tree to the state matching an SDK hash, you can use: